top of page

 me and emmy small.jpg

-I cover Perthshire, Dundee, Fife, and Stirling for in person sessions and offer online sessions too.
-I can help owners solve and manage their dog's behaviour so they can enjoy life together.
+I offer in-person sessions across Perthshire, Dundee, Fife and Stirling and online consultations.
+My goal is to help owners understand, manage and improve their dog's behaviour so they can enjoy life together.

 PBC_Patterns-01.png